Posted on

 - North Carolina.

-Under comparative fault laws, also sometimes called comparative negligence laws, a person injured in an accident can still recover damages even when he is partially to blame for the accident.
+Under comparative negligence laws, you can still recover damages even when you are partially to blame for the accident.
+Your recovery is then reduced in proportion to your degree of fault.

 States using comparative negligence laws, follow either: